 We make our wine using innovative techniques, tempered by years of experience.
 Each vintage, our winemakers are joined by a team from around the globe.
 These are always passionate people, eager to give and receive the knowledge needed to make great wine.
 In small batches, we are able to give each wine the care and attention that it requires, while preserving the unique characteristics of its origin.
 The finished product is an expression of this combined knowledge, experience, and care.

 We sell our wine to people who enjoy it.
 Full stop.
 All of the time spent growing and making our wine would be meaningless if the glass in front of you didn’t impart joy.
-Wine is a personal.
-It revolves around your experience of it.
-That is why the Lowe tasting room is positioned within view of the grapes, and only ten steps from the centre of production.
+So we believe this experience should be a personal one, that is why the Lowe tasting room is positioned within view of the grapes, and only ten steps from the centre of production.
 It’s also why we don’t sell to supermarkets.
 There is no greater compliment to us than you taking our wine home.
 It’s humbling, and proof we’re doing it right.

 Lowe Wines is a certified organic vineyard and winery that specialises in small batch winemaking using innovative techniques.
 Our Mudgee vineyards are untrellised, unirrigated and certified organic.
 They produce lower yields of distinctively individual grapes; one of four flag ship varieties being Zinfandel.
 We are leading the field with practical sustainable management in our vineyards and on our farm.

-David Lowe, the fifth generation of the Lowe family, with the assitance of his father Kieth, establishes the first vineyards at Tinja during his vacations from Hurlstone Agricultural High School in Sydney.
+David Lowe, the fifth generation of the Lowe family, with the assistance of his father Keith, establishes the first vineyards at Tinja during his vacations from Hurlstone Agricultural High School in Sydney.

 Production is moved to a certified organic process.
 The Lowe Zinfandel is awarded best of its kind at the 2003 International Wine Challenge.